observablehq/framework/docs/config.md

 An HTML fragment to add to the footer.
 Defaults to “Built with Observable.”

+head, header and footer can be specified as strings, or as functions that receive as arguments the page’s title, front matter, and path, and return a string.

 ## base

 The base path when serving the site.
 Currently this only affects the custom 404 page, if any.